University nomination required. See How to Apply below for more details.

 The Udall Foundation seeks future leaders across a wide spectrum of environmental fields, including policy, engineering, science, education, urban planning and renewal, business, health, justice, and economics.

-Udall Scholars typically have a track record of promoting environmental issues, a desire for problem-solving or consensus-building, leadership potential and a vision for how they're going to make a difference.
+Udall Scholars typically have a track record of promoting environmental, tribal public policy, or Native health care issues; a desire for problem-solving or consensus-building; leadership potential and a vision for how they're going to make a difference.

 To be eligible, you must: